 To some dogs (especially breeds built for cold weather), there’s nothing more exciting than a romp around a snowy yard after a winter storm.
 But icy conditions of the yard or cold pavements can be damaging a pet’s paws.

-The national breed club for the Newfoundland, a large breed built for wintery work, shared with AKC a DIY paw balm recipe with us.
+The national breed club for the Newfoundland, a large breed built for wintery work, shared a DIY paw balm recipe with us.
 (For those less crafty, there are plenty of paw balms sold online and in stores.)

 - 21-24 standard lip balm tubes OR 6 1-oz. tins

 - small pot or double boiler